Frequently Asked Questions

 HSK teaches traditional Shotokan Karate using modern teaching methods.
 What is taught is the classic Shotokan Karate kihon (basics), kata (forms) and kumite (sparring).

-Sensei Sekiguchi has over 35 years of experience as a karate instructor and practitioner.
-He is also, by profession, a high school teacher.
-The club was founded by him in 1983 and will be celebrating its 20th anniversary in 2003.
+Sekiguchi Sensei has over 55 years of experience as a karate instructor and practitioner.
+He was also, by profession, a high school teacher.
+The club was founded by him in 1983 and celebrated its 30th anniversary in 2013.

 Furthermore HSK is very family oriented with integrated classes of all ages and gender.
 Parents learn together with their children to promote a very special bonding of sport and family.
-This is further reinforced by our annual family picnic and club party, our famous Beach Training at Ala Moana Beach Park, and our Christmas Party.
+This is further reinforced by our annual family picnic and club party, our always popular beach training at Ala Moana Beach Park, and our Christmas Party.

 Q4.
 How often are our new member registrations?